 Master Node Considerations

+Another issue that you will need to consider is the way that the cluster size impacts the required size and number of master nodes.
+The requirements vary depending on how Kubernetes is being implemented, but the important thing to remember is that the larger the cluster size, the greater the number of master nodes that will be required, and the more powerful those master nodes will need to be.
 If you are building a new Kubernetes cluster from scratch, then this may be a non-issue.
 After all, determining the number of master nodes that will be required is a normal part of the cluster planning process.
 The master node requirement can become a bit more problematic, however, if you are attempting to scale an existing Kubernetes cluster, because master node sizes are set when the cluster starts up, and are not dynamically adjusted.

+Another thing to be aware of is that Kubernetes defines resource limits for add-on containers.
+These resource limits prevent add-ons from consuming excessive CPU and memory resources.
 The problem with these limits is that they were defined based on the use of a relatively small cluster.
 If you run certain add-ons in a large cluster, then the add-ons may need more resources than their limit allows.
 This happens because the add-ons must service a greater number of nodes, and will therefore require additional resources.
 If add-on-related limits start to become an issue, then you will see the add-ons continuously being killed.

 Kubernetes clusters can be massively scaled, but can encounter growing pains related to quotas and performance.
 As such, it is important to carefully consider the requirements of horizontal scaling prior to adding a significant number of new nodes to a Kubernetes cluster.